Politics of the Gambia: Political conditions

 Before the coup d'état in July 1994, The Gambia was one of the oldest existing multi-party democracies in Africa.
 It had conducted freely contested elections every 5 years since independence.
-After the military coup, politicians from deposed President Jawara's People's Progressive Party (PPP) and other senior government officials were banned from participating in politics until July 2001.
+The coup led to the start of the semi-authoritarian Yahya Jammeh regime After the military coup, politicians from deposed President Jawara's People's Progressive Party (PPP) and other senior government officials were banned from participating in politics until July 2001.

 The People's Progressive Party (PPP) project preparation plan, headed by former president Jawara, had dominated Gambian politics for nearly 30 years.
 The last elections under the PPP regime were held in April 1992.

 Following the coup, a presidential election took place in September 1996, in which retired Col. Yahya A.J.J.
 Jammeh won 56% of the vote.
 The legislative elections held in January 1997 were dominated by the Alliance for Patriotic Reorientation and Construction (APRC, the new incarnation of AFPRC), which captured 33 out of 45 seats.
 In July 2001, the ban on Jawara-era political parties and politicians was lifted.
 Four registered opposition parties participated in the 18 October 2001 presidential election, which the incumbent, President Yahya Jammeh, won with almost 53% of the votes.
 The APRC maintained its strong majority in the National Assembly in legislative elections held in January 2002, particularly after the main opposition United Democratic Party (UDP) boycotted the legislative elections.

 In 2005 the political scenario was changed, as five opposition parties united under the umbrella of the National Alliance for Democracy and Development (NADD).
 NADD thus represented virtually all political opposition forces in the country.
 Following the registration of NADD, the High Court ruled that dual party membership was unconstitutional, and as NADD had been registered as a political party all four opposition MPs were dismissed from the National Assembly.
 By-elections were held on 29 September, in which NADD retained three of the four seats.
 On 15 November the same year, three high-ranking NADD leaders (including the Leader of Opposition in the National Assembly, Halifa Sallah) were arrested on the grounds of subversion.